 Continuing Care and Levels of Care

-Nestled into the foothills of the Great Smoky Mountains on a sprawling campus, Cedar Crest Hospital is proud to offer a number of treatment options designed to help children, teens, adults, and older adults who are struggling with adjustment disorder.
+Nestled into the foothills of the Great Smoky Mountains on a sprawling campus, Cedar Crest Hospital & Residential Treatment Center is proud to offer a number of treatment options designed to help children, teens, adults, and older adults who are struggling with adjustment disorder.
 Our treatment and care doesn’t stop upon discharge – we are always available 24/7 to offer a guiding hand.
 When you no longer require the structure of our inpatient program, you and your loved ones will sit down with a social worker to discuss your continuing care options.
 Our social worker will provide you with information about local support services, help you cope with the transition out of inpatient treatment, and help create continued treatment goals with you to ensure continuity of care and treatment.

 Some people opt to step down into a structured outpatient program such as an intensive outpatient program (IOP) or partial hospitalization program (PHP), both of which allow for recovery and treatment during the day while slowly integrating back into regular life in the evenings.
 Others may feel they’ve made enough progress during their stay and are ready for discharge with referrals to our traditional outpatient therapy clinic.
 At Cedar Crest Hospital, we’ll strive to help each client who comes to us for help long after they leave our doors.